ocochard/myscripts/FreeBSD/README.md

 To avoid all "Read-only file system" message, don't forget to set MAKE_OBJDIR_CHECK_WRITABLE=0 in your env

-But in case of libc upgrade, the clients can't upgrade:
+But in case of libc upgrade, the clients can't upgrade.
+Example on old-way that doesn't support ZFS BE:
 ```
 make installkernel
 /usr/obj/../make: Undefined symbol "__libc_start1@FBSD_1.7